-Bio-Rad has now launched five StarBright Dyes, StarBright Blue 700 and four StarBright Violet Dyes, with many more due to be launched later this year.
+Bio-Rad has now launched nine StarBright Dyes, StarBright Blue 700 and eight StarBright Violet Dyes, with many more due to be launched later this year.
 The spectral characteristics of the dyes can be seen below.

 Fig. 1.
 Excitation and emission spectra of StarBright Dyes.
 These dyes are conjugated to our highly validated flow antibodies.

 StarBright Dyes are generated from different monomers, modification of the polymerization process produces exacting excitation and emission characteristics with maximal brightness.
 The resulting brightness allows better resolution of rare populations and low-density antigens, while the optimized excitation and emission profiles allow flexibility to fit into any multicolor flow cytometry panel.

 StarBright Dyes are conjugated to our highly validated flow antibodies.
 Figure 2 below shows how the StarBright Violet 515 Dye compares to PE, one of the brightest dyes used in flow cytometry, and to fluorophores with similar excitation and emission profiles.

 Fig. 2.
 StarBright Violet 515 Dye compared to other flow cytometry fluorophores.
 A, mouse peripheral blood was stained with CD4 PE (MCA2691PE) or CD4 StarBright Violet 515 Dye (MCA2691SBV515).
 B, human peripheral blood was stained with CD4 conjugated to Amethyst Orange (MCA1267AMO), Brilliant Violet 510, and StarBright Violet 515 (MCA1267SBV515) Dye.
 The stain index for each is shown for all three dyes.
 Both mouse and human samples were stained in PBS 1% BSA and analyzed on the ZE5 Cell Analyzer.
 Histograms show the brightness and stain index achieved with these antibodies.